Calling Test

 • Check your health insurance status

-You are angry.
+Don't burn bridges.
+You're angry.
 Maybe justifiably.
 But sending that email, posting that rant, or telling off your former boss will cost you more than it satisfies.

-"A good name is rather to be chosen than great riches."
-(Proverbs 22:1, KJV)
+A good name is rather to be chosen than great riches, and loving favour rather than silver and gold.

 Protect your reputation.
 Even in the hurt.